UBC-MDS/532_G11/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `socceranalysis` for local development.
+Here's how to set up `IMDB_Viz_R` for local development.

 1. Download a copy of `IMDB_Viz_R` locally.